wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Order.md

 Sanctum (Order 1/Earth 1): Channeled ally DEF buff.
 Gain block if you imbued last turn Consacratus (Order 2/Earth 1): Channeled ally DEF buff.
-If held for 4+ turns, imbue 2 on release Seliyah (Order 3/Earth 1): Upgrade an ACT slot with “if you imbue here, imbue 1.
-Downgrade if you didn’t imbue this turn”.
+If held for 4+ turns, imbue 2 on release Seliyah (Order 3/Earth 1): Upgrade an ACT slot with “if you imbue Order here, imbue 1.
+Downgrade if you didn’t imbue Order this turn”.
 Tzuriel (Order 4/Earth 1): An ally becomes invincible for 2 turns.
 Each turn you imbue 3 times, extend the buff by 1 turn

 Flamma (Order 1/Fire 1): Target an enemy.
 For the next 3 turns, deal damage to them Judicium (Order 2/Fire 1): Target an enemy.
 Deal damage to them for 3 turns, cleansing a buff if you imbued last turn Lehavah (Order 3/Fire 1): Deal AoE damage for 5 turns Lahatiel (Order 4/Fire 1): Target an enemy.
-After 7 turns, deal big damage scaling with number of turns when you imbued
+After 7 turns, deal big damage scaling with number of turns you imbued

 Purga (Order 1/Water 1): Target ally cleanses 1 or shifts 2 each turn for 2 turns
 Lacrima (Order 2/Water 1): Target ally expands memory by 1 or restores some HP each turn for 5 turns.
 They can do both if you imbued last turn